mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 For more information, see the [security documentation](/1.11/security/ent/).

 ## custom_checks
 Custom installation checks that are added to the default check configuration process.
 The configuration is used by the [DC/OS Diagnostics component](/1.11/overview/architecture/components/#dcos-diagnostics) to perform installation and upgrade checks.
-These custom checks are run alongside the default pre and post-flight checks during installation and upgrade.
+These custom checks are run alongside the default pre- and post-flight checks during installation and upgrade.

 - `cluster_checks` - This group of parameters specifies the health checks across the DC/OS cluster.

-    - `<check-name>` - The custom name of your health check.
+    - `<check-name>` - The custom name of your health check
-    - `description` - Specify a description of the check.
+    - `description` - Specify a description of the check
-    - `cmd` - Specify an array of health check command strings.
+    - `cmd` - Specify an array of health check command strings
     - `timeout` - Specify how long to wait, in seconds, before assuming the check failed.
-A check that times out is assumed to have a status of `3 (UNKNOWN)`.
+A check that times out is assumed to have a status of `3 (UNKNOWN)`

 - `node_checks` - This group of parameters specifies node health checks.

-    - `<check-name>` - The custom name of your health check.
+    - `<check-name>` - The custom name of your health check
-    - `description` - Specify a description of the check.
+    - `description` - Specify a description of the check
-    - `cmd` - Specify an array of health check command strings.
+    - `cmd` - Specify an array of health check command strings
     - `timeout` - Specify how long to wait, in seconds, before assuming the check failed.
-A check that times out is assumed to have a status of `3 (UNKNOWN)`.
+A check that times out is assumed to have a status of `3 (UNKNOWN)`

 For more information on how these custom checks are used, see the [examples](/1.11/installing/ent/custom/configuration/examples/#custom-checks) and [Node and Cluster Health Check](/1.11/installing/ent/custom/node-cluster-health-check/) documentation.